wolkdev/tokenizer/README.md

 }
 ```

-will inputs this tokens :
+will output this tokens :

 ```txt
 class